mnater/Hyphenopoly/README.md

 ### require
 The `Hyphenopoly` object must have exactly one property called `require` which itself is an object containing at least one nameValuePair where the name is a language code string (Some patterns are region-specific.
 See the patterns directory for supported languages.
 E.g. just using `en` won't work, use either `en-us`or `en-gb`) and the value is a long word string in that language (preferably more than 12 characters long).

 Hyphenator_Loader.js will feature test the client (aka browser, aka user agent) for CSS-hyphens support for the given languages with the given words respectively.
-In the example above it will test if the client supports CSS-hyphenation for latin.
-If your page contains more than just one language just add more lines.
+In the example above it will test if the client supports CSS-hyphenation for latin, german and us-english.

 If you want to force the usage of Hyphenopoly.js for a language (e.g. for testing purposes) write `"FORCEHYPHENOPOLY"` instead of the long word.